 Los Angeles Direct: 310.312.4342 General: 310.312.4000 Fax: 310.312.4224

 Yale Law School, J.D., 1984.Article and Book Review Editor, Yale Journal of International Law, 1983-84.

 Stanford University, A.B., with Honors and Distinction, 1980.
 Elected to Phi Beta Kappa, 1979.

-John Libby is an experienced trial lawyer who represents business entities (and their officers and directors) in criminal investigations and complex civil litigation.
+John Libby is an experienced trial lawyer, working in the firm’s Los Angeles and Washington D.C. offices, who represents business entities (and their officers and directors) in criminal investigations and complex civil litigation.
 A former Assistant United States Attorney, Mr. Libby is uniquely positioned to advise and represent clients in litigating, through trial and appeal if necessary, complex disputes with the government and private parties, including in particular False Claims Act cases that often straddle the civil and criminal arenas.

 Mr. Libby's white collar defense practice includes the representation of corporations and their officers and directors at all phases of government investigations, including responding to search warrants, grand jury and administrative subpoenas and civil investigative demands; representation before grand juries; pre- and post-indictment plea negotiations; and all phases of post-indictment proceedings, including motions, trials and sentencing.
 Mr. Libby also handles complex civil litigation, including a wide variety of business torts and contact disputes for clients in the healthcare, financial services, high technology and apparel industries.